lachlandeer/deprecated-lachlandeer.github.io-src/content/home/about.md

 * The impact of social media content on consumer demand for new products
 * The interaction between offline advertising and online word of mouth
-* How the structure of online networks influence the spread of information & decision making
+* How the structure of online networks influence the spread of information and decision making

 <strong style="color: red;">I'm on the job market</strong>.
 I will be available for interviews at the AMA Summer Academic Meeting in Chicago from August 9 - 11.